opensanctions/opensanctions/README.md

 ## Licensing

-The code within this repository is licensed under MIT.
+The code within this repository is licensed under the MIT License.
 For content and data, we adhere to [CC 4.0 Attribution-NonCommercial](https://www.opensanctions.org/licensing/).